 Sir Michael Dixon, Natural History Museum Director says, 'In a world which is in thrall to special effects and technology, this image celebrates the majestic and otherworldly presence of nature, and reminds us of our crucial role in protecting it.'

-Marsel van Oosten
+About Marsel van Oosten

 The close encounters with the wildlife of the Serengeti sparked a deep interest for wildlife photography, which five years later he was able to turn into a living.

 The young winner